Qiskit/documentation/docs/api/qiskit/qiskit.opflow.state_fns.CVaRMeasurement.md

 Used in `CVaRExpectation`, see there for more details.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
-  The class `qiskit.opflow.state_fns.cvar_measurement.CVaRMeasurement` is deprecated as of qiskit-terra 0.24.0.
+  The class `qiskit.opflow.state_fns.cvar_measurement.CVaRMeasurement` is deprecated as of qiskit 0.24.0.
 It will be removed no earlier than 3 months after the release date.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**